Volodymyr Zelenskyy

-When Russia launched its full-scale invasion, Zelenskyy remained in Kyiv, declining international offers to evacuate him from the capital under attack; he declared martial law across Ukraine and a general mobilization of the armed forces.
 Zelenskyy was named the Time Person of the Year for 2022.
-He has frequently visited frontline and newly liberated areas.
-Zelenskyy's term was originally scheduled to end in May 2024, but the ongoing Russian invasion and the resulting ongoing martial law prevented the regularly scheduled presidential election from being conducted.
-He is expected to remain president for the duration of the Russo-Ukrainian War.
-Due to this extension of his term, Zelenskyy is the second-longest serving president in Ukrainian history, after only Kuchma.
+Rating Group polls in 2022 and 2026 have ranked Zelenskyy among the five most outstanding Ukrainians of all time.
+Zelenskyy's term was originally scheduled to end in May 2024, but the ongoing Russian invasion and the resulting martial law prevents the regularly scheduled presidential election from being held.
+He is expected to remain president for the duration of the war.
+Due to this extension of his term, Zelenskyy is the second-longest serving president after Kuchma.